 - Regularly updated database of popular titles.

 User Reviews: Users love the depth and clarity of the summaries available, but some claim the selection is not as large as apps like Blinkist or Headway.
+Verdict: Shortform is ideal for users who occasionally want highly detailed insights for free, but it’s not a replacement for broader platforms unless you pay.

 -